Sexual Assault Lawyer in Winnipeg

 Often, complainants in sexual assault cases will have spoken to someone other than the police about the allegations, such as a doctor or a counsellor.
 These records can be very important to a successful defence.
 However, the Criminal Code states that these records are not to be disclosed to an accused person in a sexual assault case unless the complainant consents.
 An accused person who wishes for these records to be disclosed must apply to the court and show that the records are likely relevant to the case and that it is in the interests of justice to disclose the records.
 These are very complex applications which require legal research, writing, and argument.

-In addition to sexual assault, the criminal defence lawyers at Brodsky, Amy & Gould have experience defending related charges such as sexual interference, invitation to sexual touching, and child pornography offences.
+In addition to sexual assault, the criminal defence lawyers in Winnipeg at Brodsky, Amy & Gould have experience defending related charges such as sexual interference, invitation to sexual touching, and child pornography offences.

 A conviction for sexual assault carries serious consequences, such as a criminal record, a mandatory minimum jail sentence of one year, and registration on the National Sex Offender Registry.
 If you are charged with sexual assault, you need the assistance of experienced and knowledgeable legal counsel.
 The lawyers at Brodsky, Amy & Gould have experience successfully defending sexual assault cases and related charges, and can help you with your case.